georgialoper/strongly-typed-css-stirtrek-2023/pages/vanilla-extract/4_styleVariants.md

 click

-use it to define a space class with our padding
+use it to define a space class with our padding value

 click